muffinista/chatterbot/features.md

   end
 ```

-**blacklist** -- you can use this to specify a list of users you don't
+**blocklist** -- you can use this to specify a list of users you don't
   want to interact with.
 If you put the following line at the top of
   your bot:

-    blacklist "user1, user2, user3"
+    blocklist "user1, user2, user3"

 None of those users will trigger your bot if they come up in a
 search.
 However, if a user replies to one of your tweets or mentions